Obed Crosby Haycock: Career

 He wrote and contributed to many professional publications.
 This included an article on the coming of electrical power to Utah for the Utah Historical Quarterly.

+Personal life
-Obed Crosby Haycock had five children with his first wife, Martha Mary Harding: Jean Haycock, Don H. Haycock, Ralph Hugh Haycock, Richard Haycock and Lois Haycock.

-In 1964 Haycock married Ellen Lyon (née Smith).
+Haycock married Martha Mary Harding in Pittsburgh, Pennsylvania on August 12, 1926.
+They had five children: Jean Haycock, Don H. Haycock, Ralph Hugh Haycock, Richard Haycock and Lois Haycock.
+Haycock married Ellen Lyon Smith on July 1, 1964.

+Haycock was a member of The Church of Jesus Christ of Latter-day Saints.
+He was active in the Boy Scouts of America, serving as a scout master for many years.

+He died on December 10, 1983, in Salt Lake City, Utah.
+He was buried at the Salt Lake City Cemetery.